Tucker Tales: The Story of Tucker 48 #1021

 Recently, #1021 was sold at the Mecum Kissimmee 2024 auction and has found a new owner, the Martin Auto Museum.

-Finished in a striking black exterior, this Tucker 48 stands out as one of only four finished in the rarest color for these iconic automobiles.
+This Tucker 48 stands out as one of only four finished in the rarest color for these iconic automobiles, Striking Black.

-The car remained in Gene Clark’s care and was frequently used until 2021, where it remained in storage until 2023. at which point it was acquired by Nostalgic Motoring LTD owner Mark Lieberman, senior director of the Tucker Automobile Club, and noted Tucker historian.
+The car remained in Gene Clark’s care and was frequently used until 2021, where it remained in storage until 2023, at which point it was acquired by Nostalgic Motoring LTD owner Mark Lieberman, senior director of the Tucker Automobile Club.

 Notably, this Tucker ’48 played a supporting role in the acclaimed movie “Tucker: The Man and His Dream,” adding another layer of prestige to its already impressive pedigree.

-In preperation for the movie, the car was resprayed in its original black, depite Francis Ford Coppola, the director, putting pressure on Gene to change ther color because “people hate black cars”.
-But Gene held his ground, refreshed the black paint, and kept it its original color.
+In preparation for the movie, the car was resprayed in its original black, despite Francis Ford Coppola, the director, putting pressure on Gene to change the color.
+Gene held his ground, however, and refreshed the black paint, keeping its original color.

 In fact, our friends at Silodrome recently featured this special car in a great article of their own, covering much of what makes this Tucker special.